sumanmukherjee03/practice-and-katas/k8s/CKA/authentication.README.md

 The controller manager when starting up has these 2 options to get the paths of the root CA cert and key
   - `--cluster-signing-cert-file`
   - `--cluster-signing-key-file`

+You can deny a CSR as an administrator through `kubectl`.
+`kubectl certificate deny rogue-req`